MY CHARITY - DKMS

 Finding a stem cell donor match is tough because it requires a close genetic match based on HLA tissue types, which are inherited and vary widely across populations.
 Matches are most likely within the same ethnic group, but minority communities are underrepresented in the donor registries, making it harder for patients from those backgrounds to find a compatible donor.

-Only about 30% of patients find a match within their family, leaving most reliant on unrelated donors.
-With time often critical, expanding the global register is essential: Every new donor increases the chance of saving a life.
+Only about 30% of patients find a match within their family, leaving most reliant on unrelated donors from the register.
+With time often critical, every new donor signed up increases the chance of saving a life.

 BE A LIFESAVER

-A donation of just £40, or the equivalent in euros or dollars, can help DKMS cover the cost of sending and processing a swab kit.
-That’s all it takes to register a potential lifesaver.
-Every kit could lead to a match, and every match could save a life.
-Small donations make a big impact, one swab at a time.
+A donation of £40, or the equivalent in euros or dollars, allows DKMS to register a new potential stem cell donor and potential lifesaver.
+Every swab kit DKMS sends out could lead to a matching donor being found for someone needing a stem cell transplant, and every match could save a life.

 Here’s how you can make a difference: